DaDeCar/PMU-Data_Streamer/README.md

 ### Overview

-Built a full project (back – frontend) which simulates a physical electrical equipment called “PMU” - Phasor Measuremet Units.
+Built a full project (back – frontend) that simulates physical electrical equipment called “PMU” - Phasor Measurement Units.

 This project consists of a PMU simulator written in python that generated random synchrophasors (measurements of current and voltage with a GPS tag) according to the IEEE C37.118.2 standard and streamed it to an IP address using UDP protocol.